mlc-ai/mlc-en/chapter_tensor_program/tensorir_exercises.md

 Before we directly write TensorIR, we should first translate high-level computation abstraction (e.g., `ndarray + ndarray`) to low-level python implementation (standard for loops with element access and operation)

-Notably, the initial value of the o utput array (or buffer) is not always `0`.
+Notably, the initial value of the output array (or buffer) is not always `0`.
 We need to write or initialize it in our implementation, which is important for reduction operator (e.g. matmul and conv)

 ```{.python .input n=3}
 # low-level numpy version